 In facilities designed especially for mechanical washing of motor vehicles, a sand and gravel separator shall be installed to receive the waste water from all washing facilities.
 A minimum static water level of 2.5 feet and a minimum static water capacity of 50 cubic feet shall be maintained.

 Where motor cleaning services are rendered at mechanical car washing facilities, an oil separator shall be installed in that section of the drainage system which receives waste water from this operation.
-No outlet from a sand and gravel separator shall be discharged to an oil separator.

 MANUAL CAR WASHING